newtiler/newtiler/README.md

 --------------------

 You can also call me "New".\
-I’m currently a 3rd-year student in Data Science and Innovation Field at Thammasat University.
+I’m a fresh graduate student who wants to work in Data Science.

 * 🌍  I'm based in Bangkok, Thailand
 * ⚡  I'm interested in Data Science and Technology